-Fig. 15: On the left, an image acquired outdoors using the camera of a CAMBADA robot in auto mode.
+Fig. 9.
+On the left, an image acquired outdoors using the camera in auto mode.
 As it is possible to observe, the colors are washed out.
 That happens because the camera's auto-exposure algorithm tries to compensate the black around the mirror.
 On the right, the same image with the camera calibrated using the implemented algorithm.
 As can be seen, the colors and their contours are much more defined.